 - Don't use FASTPASS if the standby queue is 30 minutes or less.
 That being said, we sometimes grab a FASTPASS for a short wait anyway because it makes the wait even shorter.
 We love skipping lines!

 - FASTPASS distribution can run out and frequently does during peak times for the most popular attractions.

-- FASTPASSES only are valid on the day they are issued.
+- FASTPASSes only are valid on the day they are issued.

-- FASTPASS for World of Color is distributed near The Little Mermaid ~ Ariel's Undersea Adventure.
+- Pick up a FASTPASS for a show like Fantasmic! or World of Color early.
+FASTPASS for World of Color is distributed near The Little Mermaid ~ Ariel's Undersea Adventure.
 This the best (FREE!) way to ensure you get preferred viewing for this popular show.
-If you are park-hopping and want to hop back into California Adventure for the last show of World of Color, be sure to pick up a FASTPASS for it earlier in the day.
-They may require you to have a valid ticket and FASTPASS to get back into the park, especially if show time is right at park closing.
+If you are park hopping and want to hop back into California Adventure for the last showing of World of Color, be sure to pick up a FASTPASS for it in the first hour of the day.
+They may require you to have a valid ticket and FASTPASS to get back into the park, especially if showtime is right at park closing.

-- Obtaining a show FASTPASS will not affect your ability to acquire a ride FASTPASS as the systems are disconnected from each other.
+- Obtaining a show FASTPASS will not affect your ability to acquire a ride FASTPASS.
+The systems are disconnected from each other.

 - If you have a baby, toddler or preschooler who is under 3 years old but able to see a show or go on a FASTPASS ride, you do not need a FASTPASS for him or her.
 Children under 3 do not have a ticket to put into the machine.
-Just tell the ride attendant, and he or she will wave you through as long as everyone else has valid FASTPASSES.
+Just tell the ride attendant, and he or she will wave you through as long as everyone else has valid FASTPASSes.